dwave-examples/image-generation/README.md

 > [!NOTE]\
-> If you plan on editing any files while the application is running, please run the application with the `--debug` command-line argument for live reloads and easier debugging:
+> If you plan on editing any files while the application is running, please run the application with the `--debug` command-line argument for easier debugging:
 `python app.py --debug`